+We have spent the past several weeks testing out and reviewing Quick Flirt and we’re ready to share what we found.
 Some dating sites emphasize passionate romance, while others sell ribald sexiness.
-Few sites market their raison d’etre as flirting, so I guess that sets QuickFlirt.com apart.
+Few sites market themselves as a “flirting” site, so I guess that sets QuickFlirt.com apart.
 Of course, flirting should lead somewhere, but it’s hard to know what’s really to be expected from a site based on that name.
 The number of dating sites seems to increase by the hour, so how can you know which are legitimate?

-The first step is coming to us.
-We’ve gone through the trouble of reviewing countless websites to find the best hookup apps for meeting attractive women.
+We’ve gone through the trouble of reviewing countless websites to find the best hookup apps for meeting attractive women so we know how to seperate the good from the bad.
 That way, you save time and money; isn’t that what the internet is all about?
 In this QuickFlirt review, you’ll find out if they’re worth a glance or if you should keep walking.